 Building Partnerships

-While LADWP controls the development and construction of its power distribution system, explains Rondou, it is relying increasingly on partnerships with customers to meet its power generation requirements.
+While LADWP controls the development and construction of its power distribution system, asserts Rondou, it is relying increasingly on partnerships with customers to meet its power generation requirements.

-“By the end of 2018, we expect to have 40,000 rooftops included in our solar generation programs,” he said.
-“Many of those sites will also include #energystorage capabilities in the future as well.”
+“By the end of 2018, we expect to have 40,000 rooftops included in our solar generation programs,” he declares.
+“Many of those sites will also include energy storage capabilities in the future as well.”

 For Rondou, the most satisfying part of his job is the mix of activities.
 As an electrical engineer, he enjoys working on technical issues, but he’s also learned to appreciate the importance of customer engagement.
 A typical day includes meetings with staff members and project leaders, but he counts on larger customer workshops to truly inform and validate his work.

-“It’s important to bring different stakeholders to the table, hear their different points of view and make sure each customer feels that they have been included and heard,” said Rondou.
+“It’s important to bring different stakeholders to the table, hear their different points of view and make sure each customer feels that they've been included and heard,” offers Rondou.
 “We have to make sure that the programs we develop are truly meeting the needs and expectations of our customers.”

 Messengers of Change

-Against this backdrop, says Rondou, his major challenge is helping LADWP employees understand the importance of what they do and the role they play in helping Los Angeles modernize its infrastructure.
+Against this backdrop, Rondou's major challenge is helping LADWP employees understand the importance of what they do and the roles they play in helping Los Angeles modernize its power distribution networks.

-“LADWP has set really ambitious goals when it comes to electric vehicles and upgrading the electricity distribution infrastructure of Los Angeles,” he said.
-And every LADWP employee, whether they play a technical or administrative role, is key to helping the nation – reduce greenhouse gases and convert quickly to renewable energy sources.
+“LADWP has set really ambitious goals when it comes to electric vehicles and upgrading the power distribution infrastructure of Los Angeles,” he said.
+And every LADWP employee, whether they play a technical or administrative role, is key to helping the nation reduce greenhouse gases and convert to renewable energy sources.

 “We have an amazing opportunity to lead in infrastructure modernization,” he said.
 “I’m excited about watching the process unfold.”